Heating, ventilation, and air conditioning: Dangers

 The use of furnaces, space heaters, and boilers as a method of indoor heating could result in incomplete combustion and the emission of carbon monoxide, nitrogen oxides, formaldehyde, volatile organic compounds, and other combustion byproducts.
 Incomplete combustion occurs when there is insufficient oxygen; the inputs are fuels containing various contaminants and the outputs are harmful byproducts, most dangerously carbon monoxide, which is a tasteless and odorless gas with serious adverse health effects.

 Without proper ventilation, carbon monoxide can be lethal at concentrations of 1000 ppm (0.1%).
 However, at several hundred ppm, carbon monoxide exposure induces headaches, fatigue, nausea, and vomiting.
 Carbon monoxide binds with hemoglobin in the blood, forming carboxyhemoglobin, reducing the blood's ability to transport oxygen.
 The primary health concerns associated with carbon monoxide exposure are its cardiovascular and neurobehavioral effects.
 Carbon monoxide can cause atherosclerosis (the hardening of arteries) and can also trigger heart attacks.
 Neurologically, carbon monoxide exposure reduces hand to eye coordination, vigilance, and continuous performance.
 It can also affect time discrimination.

 Ventilation

 Ventilation is the process of changing or replacing air in any space to control the temperature or remove any combination of moisture, odors, smoke, heat, dust, airborne bacteria, or carbon dioxide, and to replenish oxygen.
+It plays a critical role in maintaining a healthy indoor environment by preventing the buildup of harmful pollutants and ensuring the circulation of fresh air.
+Different methods, such as natural ventilation through windows and mechanical ventilation systems, can be used depending on the building design and air quality needs.
 Ventilation often refers to the intentional delivery of the outside air to the building indoor space.
 It is one of the most important factors for maintaining acceptable indoor air quality in buildings.

+Although ventilation plays a key role in indoor air quality, it may not be sufficient on its own.
+A clear understanding of both indoor and outdoor air quality parameters is needed to improve the performance of ventilation in terms of ...
+In scenarios where outdoor pollution would deteriorate indoor air quality, other treatment devices such as filtration may also be necessary.

 Methods for ventilating a building may be divided into mechanical/forced and natural types.